aws-samples/gitlab-for-eks/content/040_gitlab_gitops_via_agent/043_prepare_the_env_deploy_project.md

 {{< admonition type=pick title="Token Option 1: Using a Project Access Token (Paid Licenses Only Feature)" open=true >}}

-**IMPORTANT**: Requires a paid GitLab license, even an ultimate trial will not have the Group Level Access Token Feature.
-The group menu choice **Settings => Access Tokens** will not exist.
+**IMPORTANT**: Requires a paid GitLab license, even an ultimate trial will not have the Project Level Access Token Feature.
+The project menu choice **Settings => Access Tokens** will not exist.
 You will need to use “Token Option 2” below.

 1. While in 'yourpersonalgroup/world-greetings-1' (created in a prior lab), on the left navigation, *Click* **Settings => Access Tokens**